cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 ## Subarrays

-For some operations, such as array assignments, list-iteration loops and function calls, it is possible to select a portion of the array for operation.
+For some operations, such as array assignments, list-iteration loops and function calls, it is possible to select a portion of the array for the operation.
 The syntax for creating subarrays is: `array[range]`, where `range` is a constant range expression.
 It is possible to create subarrays from implicit, external, internal and remote arrays:

 ```Mindcode
 allocate heap in bank1;